h2oai/h2o-3/h2o-docs/new_look_docs/includes/_H2O-DevCmdLine.rst

-Launch H2O From the Command Line
+… From the Cmd Line
 ============================================

 .. todo:: create a table of command line options (should you say expression or primary?)